 WPPA SOFTBALL PREMIERS IN 2014

-Since the beginning, girls played alongside boys in WPPA house baseball every season . . . and they played well.
-But as the league continued to grow and seek ways to better serve the community, it became inevitable for WPPA to begin offering a separate, girls' softball division.
+As the league continued to grow and seek ways to better serve the community, it became inevitable for WPPA to begin offering a separate softball division.
 In 2013, WPPA took the first step by appointing Ray Owens the inaugural WPPA Softball Commissioner.
-Ray did yeoman's work building WPPA's Softball offering from scratch and managed to recruit six head coaches and a total of 72 girls ages 8-10 to launch the pilot 10U Softball division in Spring 2014:
+Ray did yeoman's work building WPPA's Softball offering from scratch and managed to recruit six head coaches and a total of 72 players ages 8-10 to launch the pilot 10U Softball division in Spring 2014: